kiali/kiali.io/content/en/docs/Installation/installation-guide/accessing-kiali.md

 {{% alert color="success" %}}
-Usually, these settings need to be changed only if you are directly exposing the Kiali serivce (like when using a `LoadBalancer` service type).
+Usually, these settings need to be changed only if you are directly exposing the Kiali service (like when using a `LoadBalancer` service type).
 {{% /alert %}}

 It is possible to configure the listening ports of the Kiali service to use